 The second situation where the Company classifies securities in Level 3 is where specific inputs significant to the fair value estimation models are not market observable.
-This occurs in two primary instances.
-The first relates to the Company's use of broker quotes to value certain securities where the inputs have not been corroborated to be market observable.
-The second relates to auction rate securities ("ARS") backed by student loans for which a key input, the anticipated date liquidity will return to this market, is not market observable.
+This primarily occurs in the Company's use of broker quotes to value certain securities where the inputs have not been corroborated to be market observable, and the use of valuation models that use significant non-market observable inputs.